Supraav/InterviewIQ-/readme.md

 # AI Employee Interview Helper
-An AI-powered logic engine designed to help students/employees by generating interview questions and analyzing responses.
+An AI-powered logic engine designed to help students/employees by generating interview questions and analyzing responses by providing interview pdf documents.
 This project uses the **OpenRouter API** to access a variety of LLMs (like GPT-4, Qwen, or Llama) through a single interface.

 ## 🛠️ Setup & Installation